nopnop2002/esp-idf-mirf/README.md

 __You can change it to any pin using menuconfig.__

-# Communicat with AtMega/STM32/ESP8266/ESP8285 using Arduino Envirnment
+# Communicat with AtMega/STM32/ESP8266/ESP8285 using Arduino environment
 I used [this](https://github.com/nopnop2002/Arduino-STM32-nRF24L01) library on Arduino environment.
 __You need to match the payload size and channel with Arduino and esp-idf.__